Recently updated on November 30th, 2024 at 11:18 am

 Never Ever Getting Back Together is a fun, light-hearted romance.
 Quick and easy to read, this is the perfect beach read.
 It features enemies to lovers, a slow-burn romance and a reality TV show.

 We follow Maya and Skye.
 Their now-famous ex-boyfriend asks them to participate in a teen reality show.
 One is bent on revenge and the other is open to rekindling romance.
-But they get tangled up in an unexpected twist when they fall for each other instead.

 I first picked this up because the title reminded me of Taylor Swift (hands up if you have the song stuck in your head now!)
 But once you start reading, this addictive romance is hard to put down.